semaphoreci/docs/using-docker-registry-to-docker-image-reuse_5bd897cd04286356f0a53bbe.md

 ## Two Examples

-Please note that both examples are using *caching* for reasons of simplicity.
-They can be easily modified in order to store the generated Docker images to Docker Hub or to a similar service.
+The following two examples are using Docker Registry for storing the generated Docker images, which means that you will have to login to Docker Registry first.

 ### Using SEMAPHORE\_WORKFLOW\_ID